Anterior lumbar interbody fusion

 What is an ALIF?

 During an anterior lumbar interbody fusion procedure, the patient is placed on his or her back and the surgeon approaches the surgery through a 3- to 5-inch incision in the patient’s abdomen.
 After creating space to access the spine, the surgeon will then remove the diseased disc and bone material, creating a space for a box or cage to be inserted around the vertebrae.
-Once the disc space has been removed, the surgeon will insert rods and screws to hold the vertebrae in place.
+Once the disc has been removed, the surgeon will insert rods and screws to hold the vertebrae in place.
 Surgeons may then also insert a bone graft to promote fusion between the two vertebrae.

 Is anterior lumbar interbody fusion right for me?

-Anterior lumbar interbody fusion is a proven treatment for lumbar pain.
+Anterior lumbar interbody fusion is often an effective treatment for lumbar pain.
 However, it does have its limitations in creating stability, especially among patients with a “tall” disc.
-Before electing to undergo any surgery, patients should exhaust all other alternative options, as well as conduct research surrounding alternative surgical procedures.
-Many individuals with spondylolisthesis or spondylolysis may not require surgery and can often ease the symptoms of these conditions through nonsurgical methods such as physical therapy, weight loss and stretching.
+Before electing to undergo any surgery, patients should exhaust all other conservative options, as well as conduct research surrounding alternative surgical procedures.
+Many individuals with spondylolisthesis or spondylosis may not require surgery and can often ease the symptoms of these conditions through nonsurgical methods such as medication, physical therapy, weight loss and stretching.

 Minimally invasive alternatives